Princess Nadejda Petrovna of Russia: Marriages and children

 Nadejda was engaged before the outbreak of World War I to Prince Oleg Constantinovich of Russia, who was killed in action.
-She married Prince Nicholas Vladimirovich Orlov (1891–1961) in the Crimea in April 1917.
+Oleg gave her an engagement ring and asked her to return it when he went off to fight, anticipating danger.
+After Oleg's death, she married Prince Nicholas Vladimirovich Orlov (1891–1961) in the Crimea in April 1917.
 They were among the Romanovs who escaped the Russian Revolution in 1919 aboard the British ship HMS Marlborough.
 Their baby daughter Princess Irina Orlova, born in March 1918, was the youngest passenger aboard the ship.